pshetty44/producthunt/README.md

 ### Project Scope:
 1. Which topics are more successful?
-2. Prediction model to estimate upvotes for a product.
+2. Model to predict if a product will be successful.

 ### Explore data: